Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Power lines

 Different types of power lines have different structures and voltages.
-Whether dealing with a high-voltage transmission line or a lower-voltage distribution line, stay at least 7 metres away from power lines.
+Whether dealing with a high-voltage transmission line or a lower-voltage distribution line, stay at least 7 metres away from power lines, and never fly a drone or kite near them.

 Distribution lines